Octachron/ocaml-perfomance-monitoring/pr10337/resume.md

 ![Relative change in minimal typechecking time by files](min_ratio.svg)

 There are notable differences with the average version:
-- we have far less extreme events: the maximal relative increase of typechecking time is of 60%.
 - a very significant part of our points takes the same time to typecheck before and after #10337
 - there is a discretization effects going on: data points tend to fall on exactly the same value of the ratio